 - Maintain comfort

-Several simulation methods can assist you as you seek the optimal design solution.
-Picking a simulation method can also be a bit of a balancing act as you choose between accuracy and reduced computational effort.
+Several thermal simulation methods can assist you as you seek the optimal design solution.
+Picking a system-level or large-scale simulation method can also be a bit of a balancing act as you choose between accuracy and reduced computational effort.

 To see what active technologies and methods worked to create an optimal design, we ran a case study.
 We set up the study using: